Huggins High School Science Seminar

 Out of concern for the health of students, faculty, and staff during the COVID-19 situation, we have made the difficult decision to delay the next Huggins High School Science Seminar until May 2022.
 Thank you for your support!

 Every year, we invite talented high school students like you to join us for an action-packed day of interactive and engaging presentations.
 At the Huggins High School Science Seminar, you'll learn about different paths to becoming a scientist, and how science can help you to look at everyday life with a different perspective.

 Established in 1986 by Dr. Charles Huggins—Acadia alumnus, Chancellor Emeritus, and Nobel laureate—the seminar will introduce you to advances in science and technology that can offer you exciting opportunities for involvement in the future.
 Topics vary from year to year, and cover a range of different sciences and interests.
-Past topics have included everything from tidal energy to the troubles of 'fake science' to the scientific intricacies of Kraft Dinner, and everything between.
+This free event is designed for high school students, grades 9-12.

 In our 2019 seminar, we explored pseudoscience, brain science, nutrition myths, the surprising truth about recycling plastic bags, and more.
 We also left the lecture hall for a chemistry show featuring interesting chemical reactions and liquid nitrogen.